Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Setting Up a Static IP for Self-Hosted Retool

-Self-hosted Retool is simpler.
+Self-hosted Retool (version 2.110 or later) is simpler.
 Set the proxy at the host level and every Retool resource picks it up automatically.
+Earlier versions of self-hosted Retool only proxied internal Retool calls; REST and GraphQL resource queries bypassed the proxy.
+Upgrade to v2.110+ before relying on this pattern.

-In your Docker Compose file or Kubernetes deployment, add these environment variables to the Retool container:
+In your Docker Compose file or Kubernetes deployment, add this environment variable to the Retool container:

 # docker-compose.yml